Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Pastiche.md

-# Private Eye Porn Pastiche
+# Private Eye Porn

 **When a dead body is discovered in the dining room of a vast country mansion, detective Robert "Raunchy" Rizzolini is called to the scene to investigate.
 Using his second-to-none powers of deduction, he cracks the case.**

-**When I started writing this, it was a serious detective story with light romantic undertones.
+**When I started writing this, it was a serious detective story.
 I quickly derailed it into erotic pastiche.**